 Setup difficulty: Easy.
 No API keys.
 No cloud accounts.
 Just Docker running on the machine and a socket to connect to.
 The SSH remote option is genuinely useful for managing containers on development servers without leaving your IDE.

-What’s New (April 2026 Update)
+What’s New (May 2026 Update)

 9 open PRs, 0 merged since June 2025.
-Community contributions span security hardening, schema fixes, tool annotations, exec support (#31), log filtering (#30), and even the maintainer’s own secrets PR (#13 from March 2025).
+Community contributions span security hardening, schema fixes, tool annotations, exec support (#31), log filtering (#30), and the maintainer’s own secrets PR (#13 from March 2025).
 None have been merged in nearly a year.

 What Works Well